Victorian Era Fashion: Ladies’ Beautiful Clothing of Romanticism

 Collar

-Collars could be high-necked and low-necked.
+Collars could be high-necked and low-necked in the Victorian era.

 High-necked collars included ruff collars and shawl collars.
 Ruff collars originated in the 16th century.
 On the other hand, shawl collars with overlapping layers of lace came from the Dutch fashion era.